aurelia-v-grid/vGrid/README.md

 ##### Using aurelia toolkit/datepicker with grid

-22.04.2016, changed sample code, using doubleclick to open it was a better way of doing it
+22.04.2016, changed sample code, using doubleclick to open it was a better way of doing it, starting to get kinda messy this now...

 ```
 //install materilize toolkit